-Before starting a fire in your fire pit, make sure the surrounding area is clear of debris.
-Leaves, old newspapers, pine straw, lighter fluid, and other combustible materials should be moved as far away from the fire pit as possible.
+Before starting a fire in your fire pit, ensure the surrounding area is clear of debris.
+Leaves, old newspapers, pine straws, lighter fluid, and other combustible materials should be moved as far away from the fire pit as possible.

 Remember that fires crackle, snap, and pop, and embers can readily fly from the fire pit.
 If the spark drops in a pile of dry leaves or other debris, it has the potential to ignite and spread the fire.

 When you and your fire party companions decide to call it a night, put out the fire with the conveniently nearby water.
 Wait until the fire pit and its contents have completely cooled, which normally takes about 24 hours, and then properly dispose of the ashes by scooping them out of the pit and into a small metal pail or another container.

 Leaving the ashes in the pit might cause corrosion over time if the ashes become wet.
 If the ashes are blown out of the pit onto your deck, it could create a mess (who doesn’t want to avoid cleaning more than they have to?).

 - Do: Using a fire pit on a wood deck during calm weather is best.
 A light breeze is acceptable and will not prevent your fire from catching near valuables.